 The farm and house have now been transformed into a fantastic venue offering a coffee shop, the unique ‘One of a Kind’ where you can find all sorts of gorgeous things from jewellery, cushions, crafts and ceramics.
 In need of a new outfit … pop into ‘Kaliko’ which offers an eclectic selection of trousers, shorts, dresses and tops.
 There is also a fantastic interior shop and don’t forget to browse the pottery gallery – there is heaps to see!

-The coffee shop offers a tasty selection of meals: breakfasts include the petite breakfast (R29), health breakfast at R38, a country breakfast for R59 or Eggs Benedict for R49.
+The coffee shop offers a tasty selection of meals including breakfasts which include the petite breakfast, health breakfast, a country breakfast or Eggs Benedict, all at reasonable prices.

 There is endless entertainment for children; the large garden allows for lots of running around, there is a jungle gym and last but not least, a farm yard!